Legal Research Project PG (11446.1)

 Extensions & Late submissions

-If for any reason you are unable to complete an assignment by the due date, you must submit to the supervisor AND the unit convenor an Assignment extension form before the due date (unless impossible) setting out in detail the genuine and exceptional reason for requesting the extension.
+If for any reason you are unable to complete an assignment by the due date, you must submit to your supervisor AND the unit convenor an Assignment extension form before the due date setting out in detail the genuine and exceptional reason for requesting the extension.
 If there is a medical or counselling reason for the extension request, it must be accompanied by a medical or counselling certificate which clearly states: